alecramsay/pg/docs/_pages/workflow.md

 * Rename it to XX_2020_Congress_Baseline.csv <<< NOTE - 2020 not 2022, and 'Baseline' not 'baseline'
 * Move it to the data/XX/ folder

-(7) For each duplicated Official and Notable map in DRA:
+(7) For each duplicated Official and Notable map in DRA

 * Turn District Lines on
 * Turn on the background map